SuperAtic/superstore/README.md

-# GoodStr - Go from 0 to 1M
+# GoodStrᵅ - Go from 0 to 1M
 A simple web store with whisper addresses for enhanced privacy

 # What is this?